mkigikm/director_api/README.md

 The express package is used to serve up the API.
 The directors are stored locally in a Redis database.
-The key for a director is `directors:livestream_id`, and the key `directors:index` is used to store a set of all director keys to allow for retreiving all directors at once.
-Rather than storing director attributes in the Redis datatype (such as using a hash for `full_name`, `dob`, etc. and a set for `favorite_movies`), the value for each director is simply a serialized JSON representation of the director.
+The key for a director is `directors:<livestream_id>`, and the key `directors:index` is used to store a set of all director keys to allow for retreiving all directors at once.
+Rather than storing director attributes in a Redis datatype (such as using a hash for `full_name`, `dob`, etc. and a set for `favorite_movies`), the value for each director is simply a serialized JSON representation of the director.
 This allows for fast and simple